 ‘Good one, mate,’ Ron said, grinning as he too continued toward Gryffindor common room.

 ‘No really, it’ll be a really easy Outstanding,’ Harry added, and heard Hermione cluck and shake her head in disapproval a few steps ahead of him.

-He was awakened less than an hour later by a scream louder than he thought he’d ever heard.
+He was awakened less than an hour later by a scream.
 He bolted upright in bed and looked around in the darkness.
-Harry saw the large red numbers on his tiny blue clock glowing five sixteen, and hopped out of bed to see what the commotion was all about.
-He hurried across the dorm room as the horrible screaming continued and didn’t stop until he was halfway down the stairs.
+He hurried across the dorm room and rushed down the stairs.
 Finally emerging from the staircase, he fell upon the strangest sight he had seen in a while.

 The portrait of the fat lady slammed shut and all of the Gryffindor students from just about every year were crowded in a large circle in the middle of the round room, none of them speaking, and all staring at someone in the middle that Harry could not see.
 Slowly stepping forward, he was shocked to find Hermione and Ginny leaning over a petrified looking Ron, surrounded by pieces of what used to be a handsome end table.

 ‘Ron!’
 Harry cried and rushed through the sea of students to kneel next to his best friend and find out what had done this.
 ‘How did this happen?
 Is he petrified?’ he asked Hermione who stared worriedly at the frozen redhead.
 A few students behind him laughed at Harry’s comment, receiving deadly glares from all three of them.